 Enjoy a Glass of Craft Beer at Tampa Bay Brewing Company

 For those who want to enjoy a glass of craft beer at the comforts of their own homes, the pub offers packaged products that you can purchase.
 I ended up taking home a few bottles to share with my family.

 Have a Picnic Under the Trees at Centennial Park

-For those who are driving to the park, do not worry as there are parking spaces provided, making it convenient for visitors.
+For those who are driving to the park, there are parking spaces provided, making it convenient for visitors.
 There are also restrooms available for a more comfortable visit.

 Find Beauty in the Most Bizarre Things at Dysfunctional Grace Art Co.

 Dysfunctional Grace Art Co. has an eerie quality that makes you want to know more about it and step inside its doors.
 As a local, I can't help but be drawn to this unique store every time I pass by.

 If this is just what you're looking for, you can visit the shop from 11 am to 5 pm from Mondays to Fridays, and 11 am to 6 pm on Saturdays.
 It's closed on Sundays, though.

 Make sure to also visit their website for cool finds, like merch and gift cards.
 You can even get yourself a bereavement box filled with random goodies for you to discover.